-Policy 14 - Strategic Green Infrastructure SA objectives that are not relevant to 2, 11, 12 this policy SA objective act of policy Policy 15 A - Water conservation and e SA objectives that are not relevant to 2, 4 -6, 8, 11-13 this policy SA objective act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health. ?
+Policy 14 - Strategic Green Infrastructure SA objectives that are not relevant to 2, 11, 12 this policy SA objective Imp act of policy Possible mitigation Requiring 40% GI for larger sites seems li ke a l ot.
+Policy 15 A - Water conservation and e fficie ency SA objectives that are not relevant to 2, 4-6, 8, 11-13 this policy -6, 8, 11-13 SA objective Imp eact of policy To improve health and well-being within the District and reduce inequalities in health. ?
 Reducing water consumption can affect health, e.g. cooling off during a heat wave.
 However improved water efficiency should allow the same health benefits to be achieved with less water, so at less cost.
-3. To ensure that the housing needs of all residents and communities are met 0 The additional cost of water conservation features is minimal, so should not affect the viability of housing developments.
+To ensure that the housing needs of all residents and communities are met 0 The additional cost of water conservation features is minimal, so should not affect the viability of housing developments.
 7. To protect water resources and quality; reduce flood risk. + The requirement for 110 litres/day is more exigent than at present.
 This should help to protect water resources.
 The increase in population will, however, at least partly neutralise this benefit.
 9.To conserve & enhance the District's biodiversity and geodiversity 0 Protection of water resources also helps to protect the biodiversity that relies on these resources.
 The policy is unlikely, however, to lead to biodiversity improvements.
 10. To support the economy & ensure suitable employment opportunities +/- The policy may require water efficiency and recycling technologies to be installed at employment sites, notably some industrial and agricultural operations.
 This would have a direct cost; however in the longer run this will help the organisation to save money in reduced water bills.

 Possible mitigation I found the 'and/or' bit difficult to understand (which suggests that implementation might be a problem).
 Does i. apply to housing and ii. apply to both housing and employment development?

 Clarify?

-Policy 15B - Sewerage systems and water quality SA objectives that are not relevant to 4-6, 8, 11-13 this policy SA objective Imp act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health.
+Policy 15B - Sewerage systems and water quality SA objectives that are not relevant to 4-6, 8, 11-13 this policy SA objective Imp act of policy To improve health and well-being within the District and reduce inequalities in health.
 0 This policy helps to protect the health of the District's residents by ensuring that adequate sewerage systems are in place.
 2. To protect and enhance the provision and accessibility to local services and facilities 0 This policy protects, though does not enhance, the provision of sewerage services in the district.
 3. To ensure that the housing needs of all residents and communities are met 0 This policy ensures that housing is adequately served by sewerage services.
 7. To protect water resources and quality; reduce flood risk.
 0 This policy helps to protect the quality of water sources, and their associated biodiversity 9.To conserve & enhance the District's biodiversity and geodiversity 10.
 To support the economy & ensure suitable employment opportunities 0 This policy protects, though does not enhance, the provision of sewerage services in the district.
 Possible mitigation